cosmicoptima/loom/README.md

 In the editor:
 - `Shift+click` on the text corresponding to a node to switch to it

+**How to install** (until Loom is added to the Obsidian store)**:**

+1. Go to the latest release under the "Releases" subheading on the right
+2. Download the zip file under "Assets"
+3. Unzip the file you downloaded in `[path to vault]/.obsidian/plugins`
+4. Go to the "Community plugins" tab in Obsidian settings, then enable "Loom"

+Alternatively, you can build from source, which makes it easy to update:

+1. Clone this repository (`git clone https://github.com/cosmicoptima/loom`) in `[path to vault]/.obsidian/plugins`
+2. Run the following: `cd loom; npm i; npm run build`
+3. Go to the "Community plugins" tab in Obsidian settings, then enable "Loom"
+4. To update, go to the repository and `git pull`, then disable and re-enable Loom

 **If you are using MacOS:** a few hotkeys -- `Alt+n`, `Alt+c` and `Alt+e` -- are bound to special characters.
 You can either:

 1. Disable MacOS's special character shortcuts, as explained here: https://superuser.com/questions/941286/disable-default-option-key-binding